 - Are you interested in cooking with whole foods?
 High-speed blenders have the functionality to grind grains into flours, nuts into creamy butters, or seeds into plant milks.
 Sure, you can buy all these ingredients in the store, but if you would like to come up with your own blends (and save money in the process), it’s time to pull the trigger.

 High-Speed Blender Brands

 Of all the blenders on the market, currently, there are only two manufacturers that really stand out from the pack – Vitamix and Blendtec.
 These brands are frequently the “go to” for commercial operations like restaurants and smoothie shops which stand as a testament to their superior performance and durability under the demands of high-volume usage.

 In my testing, I have always preferred the Vitamix.
 The Blendtec might be great at pulverizing an iPhone (I am referring to the “Will It Blend” campaign), but it doesn’t mean it’s great at making smoothies.
-I am yet to write a detailed Vitamix vs Blendtec comparison review, but for now I can tell you that the Cook’s Illustrated (America’s Test Kitchen company), Food Network (American television channel), and Wirecutter (American product review company) all refer to Vitamix as the gold standard.
+I have a written a comprehensive Vitamix vs Blendtec review, in which I explain all the similarities and differences between these two brands and compare their products based on features, design, price, and performance.

 The best way to find the right blender for you is to do your homework, read reviews and shop around.

 This post was created in partnership with Vitamix (a brand I’ve loved and used for years) and contains affiliate links.
 All thoughts and opinions are my own.